ericandrewlewis/https-http2-and-wordpress/about-https.md

 Anyone connected to a wireless network can look at data being transferred over HTTP by anyone else on the network.

-HTTPS is a secure version of HTTP.
-A user submitting their credit card information on a website to buy something would send the data over HTTPS to the web server.
+HTTPS is a secure version of HTTP, providing **privacy** and **authenticity** for data transfer.
+For example, if a user submits their credit card information on a website to buy a product, the data must be sent over HTTPS.

+## What is HTTPS not?

+HTTPS provides security of **authenticity**, **privacy** and **integrity** for data transfer.
+It **does not** make your website immune to other security vulnerabilities.
+If a website has a user login protected section, a hacker can still attempt to break into it with brute force, with or without HTTPS.

 ## Why setup HTTPS?